-Figure 3-2 shows the dissimilarity between each if the identified race and ethnic groups and Newport Beach's White population.
+Figure 3-2 shows the dissimilarity between each of the identified race and ethnic groups and Newport Beach's White population.
 The higher scores indicate higher levels of segregation among those racial and ethnic group.
 The White (non-Hispanic or Latino) population makes up most of the City's population at approximately 79.5 percent according to the 2018 ACS estimates.
 According to the figure, the highest levels of segregation within Newport Beach are Other Race (51.3), Native Hawaiian (44.5), Black (37.8 and Native Indian (37.4).
 The scores correlate with the percentage of people within that racial or ethnic group that would need to move into a predominately White census tract in order to achieve a more integrated community.
 For instance, 44.5 percent of the Native Hawaiian population would need to move into predominately white census tract areas to achieve "perfect" integration.
 As indicated above, a score of 60 or higher indicates a highly similar and segregated area.

-11 Allen, James P. and Turner, Eugene.
+Allen, James P. and Turner, Eugene.
 "Changing Faces, Changing Places: Mapping Southern California".
 California State University, Northridge, (2002).

-The Department of Housing and Community Development (HCD) considers dissimilarity index scores above 30, but below 60 as moderate segregation.-and-Sscores above 60 are considered to be high segregation.
+The Department of Housing and Community Development (HCD) considers dissimilarity index scores above 30, but below 60 as moderate segregation.
+Scores above 60 are considered to be high segregation.
 According to Figure 3-2 blow, while the City of Newport Beach has no racial or ethnic populations with a dissimilarity index above 60, all populations (with the exception of the Hispanic/Latino population) have a score above 30, meaning all groups experience moderate segregation from the White population.
 While segregation may be a result of ethnic enclaves or persons of similar cultures living in community, there is often increased likelihood segregated populations will have fewer access to essential resources.
 As a part of Newport Beach's efforts to further fair housing, the City will consider increased targeted outreach to the City's minority residents.
-The City does not have any racial or ethnic groups with scores higher than 60.